Macerata: Main sights

-In the central Piazza della Libertà is the Loggia dei Mercanti with two-tier arcades dating from the Renaissance.
+In the central Piazza, della Libertà is the Loggia dei Mercanti with two-tier arcades dating from the Renaissance.
 There are a number of striking palazzi, mostly along Corso Matteotti, including Palazzo dei Diamanti.
 Next to the Loggia dei Mercanti, Corso della Repubblica leads to Piazza Vittorio Veneto where, in the Palazzo Ricci, houses the city's modern art gallery.
 The nearby Palazzo Buonaccorsi houses the main civic art museum, as well as a Carriage Museum.
 The palace was built in 1700–1720 for Count Raimondo Buonaccorsi and his son Cardinal Simone Buonaccorsi using designs by Giovanni Battista Contini.
 The piano nobile is known for the Sala dell'Eneide (Hall of the Aeneid), decorated with frescoes depicting episodes of the Aeneid depicted by Rambaldi, Dardani, Solimena, and canvases by Garzi and Giovanni Gioseffo dal Sole.
 Among the museum's masterpieces is the Renaissance work of the Madonna and Child by Carlo Crivelli.

 The Biblioteca Comunale Mozzi Borgetti, the main civic library of Macerata, founded in the 18th century, is housed in the former Jesuit seminary, located on Piazza Vittorio Veneto.

 The University of Macerata was founded in 1290 and has about 13,000 students; Macerata also has an art school, two publishing houses (Liberilibri and Quodlibet), jazz clubs and the like.

 Just north of the town, at the Villa Potenza, lie the remains of ancient Helvia Recina, a Roman settlement destroyed by the Visigoths.

-Among the churches in the town are: